 Two things.
 First, this line, so well-documented as Kennedy’s, wasn’t his.
 Second, we can modify the quote to infuse a new way to consider YA volunteering beyond what we have in the past. (read more)

 California Lt.
 Governor Gavin Newsom peddles anti-youth demagoguery to win legal highs for his grownup peers.
-California’s teens don’t deserve Newsom’s patronizing “protect the children!” jingoism and lies.
+California’s teens don’t deserve Newsom’s patronizing “protect the children!” jingoism.
 Teens are handling decriminalized marijuana far better than adults.

 Teenage terrorists, right here in River City!
 Running off in droves to join ISIS!
 (Wait, maybe it’s fewer than a couple of dozen.
 Who mostly aren’t teenagers.)